NotArb/Jupiter/BOTCONFIG.md

 #################
 # Dynamic mints #
 #################
-[dynamic_mints] # this is the only mint configuration where only one configuration is allowed, hence the single brackets enabled=true limit=100 # optional - limits the number of mints obtained from this supplier, sorted by daily volume (higher volume first) export_path="dynamic-mints.txt" # optional - useful for debugging
+[dynamic_mints] # this is the only mint configuration where only one is allowed, hence the single brackets enabled=true limit=100 # optional - limits the number of mints obtained from this supplier, sorted by daily volume (higher volume first) export_path="dynamic-mints.txt" # optional - useful for debugging